 Today, CHARGE occurs in approximately one of every 10,000 live births.

 At Mississippi State, ways to help children and families with CHARGE cope with such foundational needs as education, feeding, sexuality and family dynamics are being explored at MSU’s CHARGE Syndrome Research Laboratory.
 The lab is one of only two in the world focused on realizing positive outcomes of daily living for individuals with CHARGE and their families.

-Doctoral and specialist-level graduate students in School Psychology and undergraduate students from a variety of majors, including Educational Psychology, Kinesiology and Psychology, contribute to the lab work.
+Doctoral and specialist-level graduate students in school psychology and undergraduate students from a variety of majors, including educational psychology, kinesiology and psychology, contribute to the lab work.
 Students gain training and experience as they amass data and develop information for CHARGE families.
-Graduates of the lab program pursue careers in medicine, optometry and psychology, among other disciplines.
+Graduates of the lab pursue careers and advanced education in medicine, genetic counseling, and school psychology, among other disciplines.

 While many of the symptoms of CHARGE can be life-threatening, the MSU lab work is aimed at helping children with CHARGE live long, happy and productive lives.
-Students focus on basic needs such as education and nutrition.
+Students focus on basic needs such as education and behavioral outcomes.

 Teams work to develop best practices for individual educational plans for children with CHARGE.
 Meanwhile, researchers collect information on families’ perceptions of the plan development.
 This groundbreaking research is aimed at improving the educational environment to best meet patient needs.

 Addressing behavioral challenges is another focus area.
 The physical, cognitive, and communicative losses in CHARGE can impact everyday behavior and elicit challenging behaviors, such as self-injury and aggression.
 At MSU, students are pursuing ways to assess the functions of these behaviors in order to develop individualized interventions to meet the needs of the individual with CHARGE.
 Their goal is to create ways to teach functional and supportive skills to replace challenging behaviors.